-Table 3 shows the summary statistics associated with the level of resilience capabilities in construction safety management systems in Ghana's construction industry.
-The study's objective was to determine the level of resilience capabilities in safety management systems in the construction industry (CI).
-Seven safety management systems (SMSs) were measured with respect to four capabilities: response, monitor, learn, and anticipate.
-SMS has seven management systems, each with four items/variables.
+Table 3 shows the summary statistics associated with the level of resilience capabilities in construction safety SMSs in Ghana's construction industry.
+The study's objective was to determine the level of resilience capabilities in SMSs in the construction industry.
+Seven safety management SMSs were measured concerning four capabilities: response, monitoring, learning and anticipation.
+SMS has seven management systems, each with four items or variables.
 The mean score was obtained on a Likert scale ranging from 0 to 5, which means that the ideal mean should fall within this range.
 According to Hochstein et al. (2018), mean scores outside this range belong to variables with a significant outlier.
 Garson also reported that the mean's standard deviation (SD) should be smaller than the mean; otherwise, outliers were present in the data.
-Table 3 shows that the number of cases analysed for each variable is N = 144, which represents the number of questionnaires completed.
+Table 3 shows that the number of cases analysed for each variable is N = 144, representing the number of completed questionnaires.
 Thus, there were no missing items in any of the indicators.

-For the Safety Management Systems, 'Policy', 'Planning' and 'Risk Assessment' had the most significant mean scores (mean = 3.08; SD = 1.64), (mean = 3.07; SD = 1.43) and (mean = 3.15; SD = 2.13), respectively, whereas the lowest mean scores were observed for 'Organisation', 'Implementation', 'Performance Management' and 'Audit' (mean = 2.9; SD = 1.54; mean = 2.95, SD = 1.55; and mean = 2.66, SD = 1.71, respectively).
+For the SMSs, "Policy", "Planning" and "Risk assessment" had the most significant mean scores ([mean = 3.08; SD = 1.64], [mean = 3.07; SD = 1.43] and [mean = 3.15; SD = 2.13]), respectively, whereas the lowest mean scores were observed for "Organisation", "Implementation", "Performance management" and "Audit" ([mean = 2.9; SD = 1.54], [mean = 2.95, SD = 1.55], [mean = 2.66, SD = 1.71] and [mean = 2.66, SD = 1.76]), respectively.
 According to Table 3, the majority of the mean scores of the indicators (variables) fell below the mean value of 3.
-This indicates that the industry's safety management systems are not resilient.
-According to Hollnagel (2015), all the variables/indicators must have a mean score of 3 (acceptable) and above to make the system resilient.
+This indicates that the industry's SMSs are not resilient.
+According to Hollnagel (2014), all the variables/indicators must have a mean score of 3 (acceptable) and above to make the system resilient.
 Any mean score below 3 on the scale is 'not acceptable'.